chenliny-zz/Udacity_Data_Engineering/Data_Lake_with_Spark/README.md

 ### Description
 A music streaming startup, Sparkify, has grown their user base and song database even more and want to move their data warehouse to a data lake.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-The objective of this project is to **build an ETL pipeline for a data lake hosted on S3** that **extracts data from S3, processes them using Spark, and loads them back into S3** as a set of dimensional tables.
+The objective of this project is to **build an ETL pipeline for a data lake** that **extracts data from S3, processes them using Spark, and loads them back into S3** as a set of dimensional tables.
 The Spark process will be deployed on a cluster using AWS.
 This will allow the analytics team to continue finding insights in what songs their users are listening to.

 ### Project datasets
 Datasets in this project resides in S3.
 Here are the S3 links for each: